High Priests of America

 ⚞ ♝ ⚟

-For failing in the service of his dark god, the Persian sorcerer was given four lifetimes of punishment.
+For failing in the service of his dark god, the Persian sorcerer was given six lifetimes of punishment.

-Three long, arduous lives he spent as a slave to cruel masters.
-In the fourth life, thinking he had escaped his god’s scrutiny, he found respite in the arms of another.
+Five long, arduous lives he spent as a slave to cruel masters.
+In the sixth life, thinking he had escaped his god’s scrutiny, he found respite in the arms of another.
 But this proved to be the harshest punishment of all, for one day the man he loved was taken from him forever.

 And he still had many years to suffer, alone, surrounded by mementos of the love he lost, now a slave to the family of the one he loved.